CyberCoral/LogicGates_EX/README.md

 # LogicGates_EX
-A comprehensive guide on logic gates and their meanings written Python3, and their extensions to 3 or more inputs.
+A comprehensive guide on logic gates and their meanings written in Python3, and their extensions to 3 or more inputs.